purplescorpion1/Widevine-DRM-Browser-Player/README.md

 This is for educational purposes only - Do not play streams you do not have to right to play.
 You need to provide any decrypt keys or license URLS for this to work.
 This application does not extract/generate or provide any such keys
 <br>
 ## Limitations
-1. You need to load the html directly into your web browser.
+1. You need to load the html file directly into your web browser.
 It will not work hosted on a server for example
 2. It will not work in Chrome and I've only tested in Firefox

 ## How To Load